iamjosephmj/Raccoon/README.md

 ## Insights

 The integration of this library is soo much compact in such a way that we will the developer doesn't need to take much time for the process.
-We basically need to make 3 additions:
+We basically need to make main 3 additions:

 - Add the Interceptor Plugin
 - Add Service class in the AndroidTest directory